dmknuth/ai-game-demo/space-wars/tasks/prd-space-wars.md

 - Spacecraft should have acceleration and velocity for thrust mechanics
 - Projectiles should have constant velocity
 - Collision detection should use bounding boxes or simple geometric shapes
+- A gravitational force exists at the center of the screen that pulls all objects (spacecraft and projectiles) toward the center
+- The gravitational force strength decreases with distance from the center (inverse square law: F = G / r²)
+- The gravitational force affects both spacecraft and projectiles, creating dynamic gameplay where players must account for gravity when maneuvering and aiming

 ### 7.6 Code Structure (Implemented)
 - **Classes:** Spacecraft, Projectile, GameState, NetworkManager, Renderer, InputHandler, Game